MiniDigger/ForkTest/README.md

 - `applyPaperSingleFilePatches` - Applies all paper single-file patches
 - `applyPaperFilePatches` - Applies all paperApi, paperApiGenerator, paper per-file patches
 - `applyPaperFeaturePatches` - Applies all paperApi, paperApiGenerator, paper feature patches
+- `applyMinecraftPatches` - Applies all Minecraft patches
+- `applyMinecraftResourcePatches` - Applies file patches to the Minecraft resources

+#### Running tasks
+- `runBundler` - Spins up a test server from the Mojang mapped bundler jar
+- `runDevServer` - Spins up a test server without assembling a jar
+- `runPaperclip` - Spins up a test server from the Mojang mapped Paperclip jar
+- `runServer` - Spins up a test server from the Mojang mapped server jar

+> [!CAUTION]
+> Reobf jars are unsupported and are not recommended unless in very specific settings
+- `runReobfBundler` - Spins up a test server from the reobf bundler jar
+- `runReobfPaperclip` - Spins up a test server from the reobf Paperclip jar
+- `runReobfServer` - Spins up a test server from the reobf bundler jar
+- `runReobfServer` - Spins up a test server from the reobfJar output jar

 #### Server tasks
 *Rebuilding*